A story from a TLG Make Lunch club member

 The food provided is essential, but the relief and knowledge that people care is also really appreciated.
 It is so rewarding to see the smiles on the children’s faces as they receive fruit, treats and activities, and the main meals.

 Thank you for enabling TLG to bring hope and a future to struggling children when it is needed the most." - Steph Walker, Key Relationships Manager at TLG.

 The impact of COVID-19 on food insecurity

-Struggles faced because of COVID-19 has highlighted the vital service that schools deliver, particularly to families who rely on free school meals.
-For too many pupils, their free school meal is their only hot meal for the day, especially as parents faced financial insecurity, reduced income and unemployment due to the pandemic.
+Struggles faced because of COVID-19 has highlighted the vital service schools deliver, particularly to families who rely on free school meals.
+For too many pupils, their free school meal is their only hot meal for the day, especially as parents face financial insecurity, reduced income and unemployment due to the pandemic.

 This uncertainty creates a sense of dread around the school holidays for many parents, which has only worsened throughout COVID-19, as government figures show that there has been a 17.3% increase in pupils eligible for FSMs, compared to January 2020.

 Whilst the effects of COVID-19 are significantly reducing and schools remain open, the issue of food insecurity remains, and TLG Make Lunch clubs require support.